vektor-inc/vk-blocks/readme.txt

 [ Add Block ][ Category Badge (Pro) ] Creates badges displaying linked categories or terms for posts, with flexible design customization.

 = 1.66.2 =
-[ Bug Fix ][ Slider ] Fixed a bug in version 1.66.1 where the slider width did not match the content width in certain themes.
+[ Bug fix ][ Slider ] Fixed a bug in version 1.66.1 where the slider width did not match the content width in certain themes.

 = 1.66.1 =
-[ Bug Fix ][ Slider ] Fixed a bug in version 1.66.0 where the slider width did not match the content width in certain themes.
+[ Bug fix ][ Slider ] Fixed a bug in version 1.66.0 where the slider width did not match the content width in certain themes.

 = 1.66.0 =
 [ Specification Change ] Change VK Component Posts Horizontal col class ( Update VK Component 1.6.0 / Discontinued the use of Bootstrap's Grid system )